Introduction

 - Drilling holes for through-hole components

-Finally, I'd like to point out that there's not a lot of novelty in this process, but it's a collection of different techniques made with inspiration from others seen online.
+Finally, I'd like to point out that there's not a lot of novelty in this process, it's a collection of different techniques made with inspiration from others seen online.
 There will be credits through the guide to different sources.

 Limitations